Who we are

 Dr Elaine Potter was born in South Africa and lives in England.
 She did her D.Phil at Nuffield College, Oxford on the Political Role of the Press in South Africa, which was published as her first book.
 Thereafter she wrote for the Sunday Times and co-authored several Sunday Times books, including Suffer the Children: the Story of Thalidomide and Destination Disaster: From the Tri-Motor to the DC10.
 She has edited the holocaust memoir, A Jump for Life, and collaborated on The Murdoch Archipelago.
 Elaine is a trustee of the following organisations: Trust for the Bureau of Investigative Journalism; the Centre for Investigative Journalism (Chair); openDemocracy, Limited; Index on Censorship; and the University of Cape Town Trust.
 She is co-founder of the David and Elaine Potter Foundation.

 Michael Polonsky was educated at the Universities of the Witwatersrand and Oxford.
-He has been a university teacher, and is now a lawyer in private practice in a City of London law firm.
-He is a partner, specialising in international commercial litigation and arbitration, at Berwin Leighton Paisner LLP.
+He has been a university teacher and a lawyer in private practice in a City of London law firm.
+He was a partner, specialising in international commercial litigation and arbitration, at Berwin Leighton Paisner LLP for over 40 years and is now a consultant solicitor for Stonehage Fleming Law.
 He strongly supports the role that law and the courts can play in advancing the values of the civil society, particularly in South Africa.

 Michael Langley studied Modern History at Exeter College, Oxford.
 After a brief spell in the City, he joined Arthur Andersen and qualified as a Chartered Accountant in 1974.
 Michael held a number of financial management positions with international companies, travelling to and working in North America, Europe, Africa and the Middle East.
 In 1985, he joined the board of Psion PLC as Financial Director, working for and with David Potter.
 After an extended period of rapid growth and commercial success, Mike left Psion in 1997 and has subsequently held a number of non-executive and part-time roles and has acted as trustee for the David and Elaine Potter Charitable Foundation and one other charity.